 At least that’s what a lot of us kids growing up in the ’80s in the rural area I lived in thought anyway.
 We’d spend a lot of our time at recess after lunch playing Superman vs The Russians on the school playground.
 No joke.
 We had our bellies full of Superman peanut butter and were battling the red menace to keep our playgrounds safe…just like in Red Dawn.
 It was serious business.
 I even started a super-secret spy club in school to help combat the threat that we were exposed to on the news every night.
 But I digress.

-As a sidebar, I can explicitly remember one distinct point of time when I was eating Superman peanut butter.
+As a sidebar, I can explicitly remember one distinct point in time when I was eating Superman peanut butter.
 It was January 28, 1986.
 We were out of school that day due to snow.
-I was sitting in the floor of our basement where I usually played, with a Superman peanut butter sandwich in front of me as I watched the launch of the Space Shuttle Challenger.
+I was sitting on the floor of our basement where I usually played, with a Superman peanut butter sandwich in front of me as I watched the launch of the Space Shuttle Challenger.
 It was one of those moments where you always remember where you were and what you were doing….and I had Superman peanut butter to make me feel a little better as I watched those events unfold.

 Skeleton Warriors Trading Cards (1995)

 The card images in this ad just don’t do them justice.
 When you have them in your hand, these cards are gorgeous.
-But of course, every card I ever held that was produced by Fleer Ultra was top notch.
+But of course, every card I ever held that was produced by Fleer Ultra was top-notch.

 I never watched the Skeleton Warriors cartoon.
 I guess because it came along in the mid-’90s when I had other things on my mind.
 Like girls.
 I should have had my priorities straight.
-Unfortunately I also missed out on these cards back in the day, but I corrected that situation a few months ago and picked some up on eBay.
+Unfortunately, I also missed out on these cards back in the day, but I corrected that situation a few months ago and picked some up on eBay.
 You can watch me open some of them in this video I did.